vincitamore/showcase/README.md

 - Smooth scroll navigation with section highlighting
 - Dynamic image modals for project showcases
 - Real-time form validation and submission
-- X (Twitter) Integration with OAuth authentication
+- X (Twitter) Integration with OAuth authentication and cron-based tweet fetching
 - Built with performance and accessibility in mind
 - Automated deployment via GitHub Actions and Vercel
+- Blob storage for tweet caching and management
+- Rate-limited API endpoints with fallback mechanisms

 ## Tech Stack